 Sunset view inside a hotel

-Once you arrive in Italy, you will need to find a way to get from the airport you flew into to your hotel so you can check-in.
+Once you arrive in Italy, you must find a way to get from the airport you flew into to your hotel so you can check-in.
 If you’re planning on booking a car at any point during your trip, consider booking one ahead of time for pickup at the airport, and you can drive yourself straight to your hotel from there.
-But if not, you’ll want to plan ahead and get your airport transfers ready to go.
+But if not, you’ll want to plan and get your airport transfers ready to go.

 To get to your hotel, try using a company like Suntransfers to prebook a transfer from the airport to your hotel.
-Depending on your budget, you can book anything from coach up to a private limo.
+You can book anything from a coach to a private limo, depending on your budget.
 If you’re traveling from one city to another, look at the service known as Day Trip.
 They specialize in ground transfers from place to place.

-But as mentioned previously, the easiest way really is to just rent a car for yourself.
+But as mentioned previously, renting a car for yourself is the easiest way.
 Costing as little as $6-$10 per day during low season, there’s almost no reason not to!

 See Related: Best Things To Do In Parma, Italy